peterewills/peterewills.github.io/_pages/professional.md

 # Professional

-Here I outline the gist of what I've done in various professional roles in the past.
+On this page I'll go through the gist of what I've done in various professional roles in the past.
+I'll try and highlight the interesting parts of the job, without getting too technical; for the bulleted version, see [my resume][1].
 Order is reverse chronological, starting wtih my most recent work.
-This is not an exhaustive list of positions I've held, but rather those that have most significantly influenced my thinking and abilities.

-I'll try and highlight the interesting parts of the job, without getting too technical.
-For the bulleted version, see [my resume][1].

 ## the Trade Desk